douglasteeple/DeepRL/README.md

 During the `cmake` step, Torch will be installed so it can take awhile.
 It will download packages and ask you for your `sudo` password during the install.

+## Running the Gazebo Simulation

+The script `gazebo-arm.sh` in the root directory launches gazebo with the ArmPlugin in an xterm window.
+ArmPlugin colorizes events (green for gripper contact, cyan for arm contact, yellow for End Of Episode) and places a running accuracy for tracking incremental rewards.
+It also creates a log file `gazebo-arm.log` and a plot file `gazebo-arm.plt` which is used by the script `plot.sh` to create the plots below.

 ## Challenge Part 3

 ### 1. Object Randomization